What Is a Film Fixer? The Complete Guide to Production Fixers

 How film fixers help international productions cut through China's layered approval process, coordinate with the China Film Administration, and unlock locations from the Forbidden City to the skyscrapers of Pudong

+Here is how this works in practice.
 So what is a fixer, exactly?
-In the film industry, a fixer is a local production professional who makes international filming possible — and nowhere is that role more consequential than in China.
-The country offers staggering visual diversity, from the glass canyons of Shanghai's Lujiazui district to the karst limestone peaks of Guilin, from Hengdian's sprawling backlots to the ancient hutong alleyways of Beijing.
-But accessing any of it as a foreign production means navigating a regulatory environment unlike anything in the West: China Film Administration approvals, content review panels, co-production treaty structures, and provincial film bureaus whose requirements shift from city to city.
-The term fixer originated in journalism, where foreign correspondents relied on trusted local contacts to arrange interviews, translate, and move through unfamiliar bureaucratic terrain.
-The film industry adopted the concept and expanded it considerably.
+In the film industry, a fixer is a local production pro who makes global filming possible — and nowhere is that role more consequential than in China.
+The country gives staggering visual diversity, from the glass canyons of Shanghai's Lujiazui district to the karst limestone peaks of Guilin, from Hengdian's sprawling backlots to the ancient hutong alleyways of Beijing.
+But accessing any of it as a foreign production means handling a regulatory environment unlike anything in the West: China Film Administration approvals, content review panels, co-production treaty structures, and provincial film bureaus whose needs shift from city to city.
+The term fixer started in journalism, where foreign correspondents relied on trusted local contacts to arrange interviews, translate, and move through unfamiliar bureaucratic terrain.
+The film industry adopted the concept and expanded it a lot.
 Today, whether you call them a production fixer, a local fixer, or a production service provider, the role is indispensable for any crew shooting outside their home country.
-In China, where Mandarin is the only working language of officialdom and where the regulatory framework actively shapes what foreign productions can and cannot do, the fixer is less a convenience and more the precondition for getting cameras rolling at all.
+In China, where Mandarin is the only working language of officialdom and where the rules actively shapes what foreign shoots can and cannot do, the fixer is less a convenience and more the precondition for getting cameras rolling at all.
 This guide covers what fixers do, when you need one, how they differ from line producers and coordinators, what they cost, and how to select the right partner for your project in China.

 As Fixers in China, we bring local expertise to international productions filming in China.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.